 Treatment for ulnar tunnel syndrome varies depending on the severity of symptoms, the presence of complications, a person's age and medical history, and the type of work and activities a person does.
 Treatment can reduce or eliminate symptoms and permanent complications, such as muscle wasting.
 Treatment options include modifying activities, medication, occupational therapy and surgery.
 For more information on treatment, refer to treatment of ulnar tunnel syndrome. ...more »

 A diagnosis of ulnar tunnel syndrome may be delayed or missed because early symptoms, such as hand weakness, pain and tingling often develop slowly over weeks or months.
 In addition, symptoms of ulnar tunnel syndrome can be similar to symptoms of other conditions.
 These include aging, arthritis, tendonitis, tenosynovitis, and carpal tunnel syndrome.
-Ulnar tunnel syndrome can ...more misdiagnosis »
+Ulnar ...more misdiagnosis »